-- As described in NIH Grants Policy Statement 4.1, as a condition of the award, the grantee must have certified that it has on file with the HHS Office for Civil Rights (OCR) an Assurance of Compliance with the statutes described in the “Civil Rights Protections” provision.
-OCR, which is responsible for enforcing federal civil rights laws (among other laws), provides resources to agencies and to grantees, to address concerns regarding potential violations.
+- As described in NIH Grants Policy Statement 4.1, as a condition of the award, the recipient must have certified that it has on file with the HHS Office for Civil Rights (OCR) an Assurance of Compliance with the statutes described in the “Civil Rights Protections” provision.
+OCR, which is responsible for enforcing federal civil rights laws (among other laws), provides resources to agencies and to recipients, to address concerns regarding potential violations.

 - NIH has, and continues to, remind the research community of this requirement through its policy notices.

 - NOT-OD-15-152: Civil Rights Protections in NIH-Supported Research, Programs, Conferences, and Other Activities, published in September 2015, reminds grantees of civil rights protections from discrimination and harassment in NIH-supported activities and of our expectations for eliminating barriers and providing equal access to the opportunity to participate in NIH supported research, programs, conferences, and other activities.

 Recipients of NIH funds must proactively notify NIH of changes in a principal investigator or other senior key person's status, for example modified employment or leave status during an investigation of alleged sexual misconduct.

 - The organization receiving NIH funding must notify NIH if it takes an administrative or disciplinary action against its employee(s)-for example, limiting access to the institution’s facilities or resources or modifying employment or leave status during an investigation of alleged sexual misconduct - that affects the ability of the employee(s) to continue as PI or other senior key personnel on an NIH award.

-- The organization is required to notify NIH and seek NIH's advance approval for replacement(s) of the individual(s).
+- The organization is required to notify NIH and seek NIH's prior approval for replacement(s) of the individual(s).